(360) 488-3232

 Once you are ready to apply:

 There are several steps to applying for a SRFB grant in the Chehalis Basin Lead Entity process.
-Chehalis Basin SRFB grant proposals must be submitted through the Chehalis Lead Entity and must meet recovery goals as outlined in the Chehalis Basin Salmon Habitat Restoration and Preservation Strategy for WRIA 22 and 23.
+Chehalis Basin SRFB grant proposals must be submitted through the Chehalis Basin Collaborative for Salmon Habitat and must meet recovery goals as outlined in the Chehalis Basin Salmon Habitat Restoration and Preservation Strategy for WRIA 22 and 23.
 A full description of the local process is outlined in Section 9 of this plan.

 Steps for application: